camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/platforms.md

 import DocCardList from '@theme/DocCardList';
 import {useCurrentSidebarCategory} from '@docusaurus/theme-common';

-Generally speaking [deploying Camunda Platform 8 using Helm chart](../deploy.md) should work for all platforms and distributions, however, each platform or cloud provider could have some special prerequisites to prepare or pitfalls to avoid.
-So main goal of the platforms guides is to shed the light on some points to have a smooth Camunda Platform deployment on different platforms.
+[Deploying Camunda Platform 8 using Helm charts](../deploy.md) will work for all platforms and distributions.
+However, each platform or cloud provider may have some special prerequisites or pitfalls to avoid.
+The platforms guides highlights important notes for a smooth Camunda Platform deployment on various platforms.

-In additional to the Stock Kubernetes (which could be deployed on Cloud or On-premises), we only officially test and support the following platforms:
+In addition to Stock Kubernetes (which could be deployed on cloud or on-premise), Camunda only officially tests and supports the following platforms:

 <DocCardList items={useCurrentSidebarCategory().items}/>